-8. How much does it cost and what types of payment are accepted?
+7. How much does it cost and what types of payment are accepted?

 The Institute costs \$200 per person (\$600 per triad) to cover the costs associated with facilitating a quality Institute and wholistic Pathways process.
-Credit card or check are both acceptable forms of payment, and additional payment instructions will be sent to accepted applicants in early June.
+Wire transfer is the preferred method of payment, and an invoice with instructions will be provided in your welcome packet.